-Radiation-producing device-A radiation-producing machine where the apparatus, device, electronic product, system, subsystem or component any of them may generate X-rays or particle radiation between 5 keV and 1 MeV.
+Radiation-producing device-A radiation-producing device where the apparatus, device, electronic product, system, subsystem or component of any of them may generate X-rays or particle radiation between 5 keV and 1 MeV.
 The device is not intended for healing arts use for humans or animals.
-The device must be fixed or portable, such as mobile equipment, portable equipment, stationary equipment or transportable equipment.
+The device must be fixed or portable, such as mobile devices, portable devices, stationary equipment or transportable equipment.